3 Steps to Stronger Passwords

 - Because complex passwords are hard to remember, users also store them in unsafe ways, such as in a document on their computer, on a sticky note on their desk or, even worse, in the Notes app on their unsecured cellphone.

-- Password-cracking software has become more sophisticated, and keylogger software and social engineering have emerged as effective means of compromising lengthy, complex passwords.
+- Password-cracking software has become more sophisticated, and keylogger software and social engineering continue to be an effective means of compromising lengthy, complex passwords.
 Millions of compromised passwords are in circulation due to cyber breaches.

-These factors make complex, expiring passwords far less effective, thus new the new guidelines.
+These factors make complex, expiring passwords far less effective, thus the revised NIST guidelines.

-Rather than complex passwords that expire frequently, the new NIST guidelines focus on layered security, which we have long advised.
+Rather than solely using complex passwords that expire frequently, the NIST guidelines focus on layered security, which we have long advised.
+Some of the recommendations from NIST include:

 - Comparing passwords against a “blacklist” that rejects passwords: